Tony Mowbray

-Anthony Mark Mowbray (born 22 November 1963) is an English former professional footballer who is currently the head coach of Sunderland.
+Anthony Mark Mowbray (born 22 November 1963) is an English football manager and former footballer who was most recently the manager of EFL Championship club West Bromwich Albion.
 Mowbray played for Middlesbrough, Celtic and Ipswich Town as a defender.

 He began his coaching career with Ipswich Town and took his first managerial job at Scottish Premier League side Hibernian, where he won the Scottish Football Writers' Association Manager of the Year award in his first season.
 He moved on to West Bromwich Albion in 2006, where he won the Football League Championship in 2008, but then suffered relegation from the Premier League the following year.
-Mowbray was then appointed as manager of Celtic, but was dismissed after nine months.
+Mowbray was then appointed as manager of Celtic, but was dismissed after nine months for poor results.

 Mowbray subsequently took the manager's role at another of his former clubs, Middlesbrough.
 After a poor start to the 2013–14 season, Mowbray left Middlesbrough in October 2013.
 After a spell with Coventry City, he was appointed Blackburn Rovers manager in February 2017.
 He was unable to prevent Rovers being relegated to League One, but then won promotion back to the Championship at the first attempt.

 Playing career

 Middlesbrough

 After playing his first match for the club in 1982, Mowbray became captain of Middlesbrough in 1986 when he was just 22 years old.
 Affectionately known to Boro fans as "Mogga", Mowbray became a legend in Middlesbrough for being a local lad who led the club from liquidation back into the top league of English football within two seasons.

 In 2007, Mowbray was placed at number 7 in a chronological list of Middlesbrough legends compiled by local newspaper the Evening Gazette.
-The Middlesbrough club fanzine Fly me to the Moon is named after a quote about Mowbray from ex-Middlesbrough manager Bruce Rioch – "If I had to fly to the moon I'd take Tony Mowbray, my captain, with me.
+The Middlesbrough club fanzine Fly Me to the Moon is named after a quote about Mowbray from ex-Middlesbrough manager Bruce Rioch – "If I had to fly to the moon I'd take Tony Mowbray, my captain, with me.
 He's a magnificent man".
-In 1991 after 348 appearances for Boro, Mowbray moved to Scottish club Celtic for £1 million.
+In 1991, after 348 appearances for Boro, Mowbray moved to Scottish club Celtic for £1 million.

 Celtic

 During his playing career with Celtic, Mowbray's wife Bernadette, a native of Renfrewshire, died of breast cancer.
-The episode is recalled in Mowbray's book, "Kissed by an Angel."
+The episode is recalled in Mowbray's book, Kissed by an Angel.
 It is often asserted that the "huddle" which Celtic players still perform before each match was arranged as a tribute to Bernadette.
 However, it was merely suggested by Mowbray on a pre-season tour of Germany to bring the squad together at a time of uncertainty.